jackmerrill/maatt.fr/content/about.md

 +++
 title="About"
 template="page.html"
+description="Salut, I'm Matt Ronchetto.
+I'm a high school student in San Diego, CA that enjoys programming, writing, and way too many other things to count."
 +++

 Salut, I'm Matt.
 I'm a high school student in San Diego, CA that enjoys [programming,](#programming) [writing,](/blog) and way too many other things to count.
 I'm currently working on: